The Agents page in PushMetrics, listing every agent in the workspace

 List Recipients

-Look people up by name or tag to find their email or Slack handle.
+Look people up by name or tag, get back their email and Slack handle.

 Create Recipients

-Lets the agent add a new person to the contact list.
-Turn off for read-only agents.
+Lets the agent add a new person to the workspace contact list.
+Switch this off for agents that should never modify data.

 Interaction